Germans can now be dual citizens. But will society treat them like they belong?

 The integration and belonging that Chancellor Scholz refers to might take some time to develop, as German society grapples with questions of identity.
 Already, Turkish-Muslim migrants are discussing exit plans as far-right, anti-migration populists gain power, writes Rauf Ceylan, a German-Turkish sociologist at the University of Osnabrück, in an email.

-Meanwhile, Turkey under President Tayyip Erdogan is actively courting the loyalty and votes of the three-milllion strong Turkish diaspora; more than 1 million Turks in Germany can still vote in Turkey.
+Meanwhile, Turkey under President Recep Tayyip Erdoğan is actively courting the loyalty and votes of the three-milllion strong Turkish diaspora; more than 1 million Turks in Germany can still vote in Turkey.

 “In this context, there is uncertainty among migrants,” says Dr. Ceylan.
 “After all, if you are still perceived as a foreigner despite being naturalized ... why should you naturalize?
 It is therefore currently difficult to assess what effect Olaf Scholz’s gesture will have in the medium and long term.”